 This rain cape weighs 11 ounces.
 This is a bit heavier than many rain ponchos.
 What makes this cape unique, is that it doubles as a pyramid-shaped tent.
 Unlike a tarp, that is typically open on one or two sides, the Gatewood Cape (when used as a tent) provides protection from the elements on all sides.
 I can buy a special pole to set it up as a tent, or I can set it up using a hiking or trekking pole.

-- It is versatile.
-It serves as rain gear and as a basic tent.
+- It is versatile because it serves as rain gear and as a basic tent.

 - It comes in just one size.
 That one size is most appropriate for a tall person.